charlotte12l/Radiomics_System/README.md

 ## Introduction
 This is a radiomics-computing system which supports 3D medical image visualization, annotation, feature extraction and analysis.
-Video demos and figures can be seen on the [website](https://sites.google.com/view/radiomics-computing-platform/homepage).
+Video [demo](https://youtu.be/mqR0WP9Neh8) and figures can be found on the [website](https://sites.google.com/view/radiomics-computing-platform/homepage).

 ## Environment
 This package is based on Python 3.6, and uses external packages like PyQt5, to reproduce the environment on your computer, please do: